Belorens Logo

 Skin tone is the color of the surface of the skin, and that is why it is also called ‘overtone’.
 It is what we normally mean when describing an individual’s skin in terms of color.
 When we say that a particular person has light or dark skin we are talking about their skin tone.

 The overtone of the skin is determined by the amount of melanin, especially eumelanin, in the epidermis (the outermost layer of the skin).
 Melanin is the natural skin pigment that colors the skin, hair, and eyes.
 It is produced by a type of specialized cells called melanocytes.
 Besides its pigmentation function, melanin also provides protection against sunlight.
 It absorbs harmful UV rays before they damage the DNA of the skin cells.
-Therefore, people with darker skin are generally at a lower risk of photoaging (premature aging of the skin caused by prolonged exposure to ultraviolet radiation) and skin cancer.
+Therefore, people with darker skins are generally at a lower risk of photoaging (premature aging of the skin caused by prolonged exposure to ultraviolet radiation) and skin cancer.

 The amount of melanin in the skin varies from person to person.
 It is, in large part, determined by genetics but can also change to some extent because of external factors including sun exposure, hormonal fluctuations, and aging.
 This causes people to have varying skin tones across a spectrum ranging from extremely fair to extremely dark.